fredericjacquet2/TRANSFO-FINANCE/slides/3_Technology & solutions.md

 Business intelligence (BI)  = applications, infrastructure and best practices that enable access to and analysis of information to improve and optimize decisions and performance.

 BI process = collecting, organizing, and analyzing data, and turning it into useful and actionable information.

+BI end-user functionalities : drill-down, ad-hoc reports, interactive dashboards, mobile reports ...

 ----